agupta54/weather-prediction/README.md

 # Weather Prediction

-In this project I try to build a weather prediction tool in python to predict if it rains in Fort Lauderdale.
+In this project I try to build a weather prediction tool in python to predict if ihe weather is *good* to go on a holiday to Fort Lauderdale.
 All data is collected from [here](https://climatecenter.fsu.edu/products-services/data).

 ## Data Inspection